 Why Is Thyroid Dysfunction Harmful?

-Thyroid Dysfunction manifests in 2 primary ways: Hyperthyroidism (thyroid generates too much T3 and T4) and Hypothyroidism (thyroid generates too little T3 and T4).
+Thyroid dysfunction manifests in two primary ways: hyperthyroidism (thyroid generates too much T3 and T4) and hypothyroidism (thyroid generates too little T3 and T4).

 - Hyperthyroidism is characterized by irritability, muscle weakness, sleeping problems, a fast heartbeat, poor tolerance of heat, diarrhea, enlargement of the thyroid, and weight loss.

-- Hypothyroidism is characterized by poor ability to tolerate cold, feeling of tiredness, constipation, depression, and weight gain.
+- Hypothyroidism is characterized by tiredness, constipation, depression, poor ability to tolerate cold, and weight gain.

 Ashwagandha For Thyroid Problems